CharlesStover/reactn/README.md

 ### When do I import from React and when do I import from ReactN?

-The easiest solution is to _always import from `reactn`_, as ReactN exports the entire React package _in addition_ to global state functionality.
+The simplest solution is to _always import from `reactn`_, as ReactN exports the entire React package _in addition_ to global state functionality.
 Any time importing from React will work, importing from ReactN will also work.

 If your functionality exists on the React package, such as `React.createElement`, you may import that functionality from `react`.